swcarpentry/python-novice-inflammation/01-numpy.md

 To support this,
 most array methods allow us to specify the axis we want to work on.
-If we ask for the average across axis 0, we get:
+If we ask for the average across axis 0 (rows), we get:

 ~~~ {.python}